stoneassemblies/StoneAssemblies.MassAuth.Benchmarks/README.md

 ## Scalability and stability

-For this benckmark we run 5 instance of the authorization engine with some rules per message type.
+For this benckmark we run 5 instances of the authorization engine with some rules per message type.
 Some messages are sent at the same time (max 10) and all rules are evaluate.

 |      Rules Count | Parallel Requests |     Mean |    Error |    StdDev |   Median |
 |----------------- |------------ |---------:|---------:|----------:|---------:|